The Rice Northwest Museum of Rocks and Minerals offers extensive opportunities for education and learning more about geology and mineralogy.

 Portable Earth Science Programs

 The Rice Northwest Rock and Mineral Museum offers a wide variety of portable earth science programs to schools, home schools, and groups.
-These programs bring the museum to you and your students, wherever they are within a 3-hour travel distance of the museum.
-For schools and events at greater distance, please contact us or use the form below to discuss arrangements.

 The Rice Northwest Museum of Rocks and Minerals staff work with the educators and schools to make each program meet the needs of the curriculum as much as possible.
 The museum provides the educator and support staff, activity materials, and equipment for each educational program.
 The host provides space, tables, electricity (if necessary), publicity and promotion, reservations and event management, and study materials such as student notebooks or textbooks.